weng-lab/zlabwiki/learning_resources.md

     ├── scripts/              # Workflow-specific scripts
     └── logs/                 # Log files
 ```
-This is not an absolute standard to follow by any means.
+This is not an absolute standard to follow.
 The above directory tree is meant more as a guideline for how to approach project organization.